 Kwashiorkor.
 A Ugandan boy with edema typical of acute kwashiorkor.
 The “enamel paint peeling” rash is occasionally seen.
 The patient died several days after the photo was taken.
 (Photo contributor: Seth W. Wright, MD.)

-PEM is one of the leading causes of death among children younger ...
+PEM is one of the leading causes of death among children younger than 5 years ...